Ryan Tucker

-Ryan Tucker (born June 12, 1975) is a former American football offensive tackle who played for the St. Louis Rams and Cleveland Browns in the National Football League (NFL).
-He was drafted by the St. Louis Rams in the fourth round of the 1997 NFL Draft.
-He played college football at Texas Christian.
+Ryan Tucker (born June 12, 1975) is an American former professional football player who was an offensive tackle for the St. Louis Rams and Cleveland Browns in the National Football League (NFL).
+He was selected by the St. Louis Rams in the fourth round of the 1997 NFL draft.
+He played college football for the TCU Horned Frogs.

 Tucker is the older brother of former NFL offensive lineman Rex Tucker and Kyle Tucker.

-Early years
+Early life

 Tucker attended Robert E. Lee High School in Midland, Texas.